 guides investment decisions based on factors such as investment objectives and risk tolerance.
-What investment strategy does this financial product follow?

 The Fund aims to achieve competitive risk adjusted returns on a relative basis.

 The Investment Manager integrates sustainability risks and ESG issues as part of our investment process: